awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Security.md

 You can require that connections to your Aurora PostgreSQL DB cluster use SSL/TLS by using the `rds.force_ssl` parameter\.
 By default, the `rds.force_ssl` parameter is set to 0 \(off\)\.
 You can set the `rds.force_ssl` parameter to 1 \(on\) to require SSL/TLS for connections to your DB cluster\.
 Updating the `rds.force_ssl` parameter also sets the PostgreSQL `ssl` parameter to 1 \(on\) and modifies your DB cluster's `pg_hba.conf` file to support the new SSL/TLS configuration\.

 You can set the `rds.force_ssl` parameter value by updating the DB cluster parameter group for your DB cluster\.
 If the DB cluster parameter group isn't the default one, and the `ssl` parameter is already set to 1 when you set `rds.force_ssl` to 1, you don't need to reboot your DB cluster\.
 Otherwise, you must reboot your DB cluster for the change to take effect\.
-For more information on parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information on parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 When the `rds.force_ssl` parameter is set to 1 for a DB cluster, you see output similar to the following when you connect, indicating that SSL/TLS is now required: